Bilevel methods for image reconstruction: Notation

-To consider how the complexity analysis bounds may apply in practice, \apref{sec: ghadimi bounds applied} examines how each of these conditions applies to the running filter learning example \eqref{eq: bilevel for analysis filters}.
+To consider how the complexity analysis bounds may apply in practice, \apref{sec: ghadimi bounds applied} examines how assumptions \ref{BA assumption upper-level 1}-\ref{BA assumption upper-level end} and assumptions \ref{BA assumption lower-level 1}-\ref{BA assumption lower-level end} apply to the running filter learning example \eqref{eq: bilevel for analysis filters}.
 Although a few of the conditions are easily satisfied, most are not. \apref{sec: ghadimi bounds applied} shows that the conditions are met if one invokes box constraints on the variables \vx and \params.
 Although imposing box constraints requires modifying the algorithms, \eg, by including a projection step, the iterates remain unchanged if the constraints are sufficiently generous.
 However, such generous box constraints are likely to yield large Lipschitz constants and bounds, leading to overly-conservative predicted convergence rates.
-Further, any differentiable upper-level loss and lower-level cost function would met the conditions above with such box constraints.
+Further, any differentiable upper-level loss and lower-level cost function would meet the conditions above with such box constraints.
 Generalizing the following complexity analysis for looser conditions is an important avenue for future work.